 - Locked Out of the Loop: Shirou still has no idea that the sweet little ojou he met in Chapter 1 is a participant in the Holy Grail War.
 She slips up in Chapter 21, where it looks like it will finally come out...
 Then From Bad to Worse.
 Chapter 23 has Rin finally explain the pieces of the puzzle to a befuddled Shirou.

-- No Social Skills: Ilya is clever, but her isolation and lack of any real friends throughout her life means that she's very graceful in certain social elements - in Chapter 23, she seems to assume that Shirou knew he was going on dates with her despite thinking she was ten, and that even if he didn't realise it, that it was perfectly acceptable.
+- No Social Skills: Ilya is clever, but her isolation and lack of any real friends throughout her life means that she's not very graceful in certain social elements; in Chapter 23, she seems to assume that Shirou knew he was going on dates with her despite thinking she was ten, and that even if he didn't realise it, it was perfectly acceptable.
 Whichever one it was, Saber and Rin ultimately get the wrong impression.

 - Not What It Looks Like: In Chapter 23.
 When Shirou freaks out about the fact that he was, essentially, going out on dates with Ilya, Rin and Saber mistakenly assume that he knew they were dates and that he's freaking out because he didn't know she was nineteen.
 Of course, Shirou's inability to connect with people and empathise properly meant that he didn't even realise that Ilya considered them dates - he thought that he was in an Intergenerational Friendship and misread Ilya's intentions, which then leads to her digging him in even deeper in an attempt to save him.
 A long, heated discussion ensues offscreen for twenty-four minutes before the matter is resolved.